 Grinnell College is a residential college.
 All full-time students are required to live in student residences and board with College dining all four years.
 Student residences at Grinnell College are distinctive from that of other residential colleges due to our residential philosophy and Room Draw practice.
-While living in student residences, students learn to live within the philosophy of self-governance through a variety of living experiences and interactions with other students; upper-class students choose their rooms for the following year through our Room Draw process.
+While living in student residences, students learn to live within the philosophy of self-governance through a variety of living experiences and interactions with other students.
+Upper-class students choose their rooms for the following year through our Room Draw process.

-Exceptions are also granted to a limited number of seniors and third-year students who request to live off campus and have been granted permission by the Residence Life Department.
-Permission to live off-campus must be obtained from the Residence Life Department each academic year.
+Exceptions are also granted to a limited number of seniors and third-year students who request to live off-campus and have been granted permission by Residence Life.
+Permission to live off-campus must be obtained from Residence Life each academic year.
 Students should NOT sign a lease until off-campus permission has been obtained.
-Students who choose to live off-campus without receiving permission from the Residence Life Department are held financially responsible for residential room and board.
+Students who choose to live off-campus without receiving permission from Residence Life are held financially responsible for residential room and board.

 Returning second year students must plan to have (at least) one roommate.
 The choice regarding roommate(s) is a very important decision.
 As students consider their rooming arrangements for the upcoming year, we ask that they keep in mind the decision will last the entire year.

 All incoming first-year students will have (at least) one roommate.
 Rooms are reserved on nearly every floor in most residence halls for the incoming first-year class.
 Students are matched with their future roommate and assigned a room according to the information provided on their online Roommate Form.
 Incoming first-year students are encouraged to answer ALL questions on their online Roommate Form and answer them honestly to ensure the best possible roommate match and room assignment.